-The ideal undergraduate research assistant candidate has declared their major in cognitive sciences (psychology), is just beginning their 3rd (junior) year at UCI, has a minimum cumulative GPA of 3.0 (higher is better), intends to go on to graduate school in Psychology or a related discipline (for a Master's degree or Ph.D.), and is willing to commit to two years of research for 8-12 hours each week when school is in session (exceptions can be made for exam weeks).
+The ideal undergraduate research assistant candidate has declared their major in cognitive sciences (psychology), is just beginning their 3rd (junior) year at UCI, has a minimum cumulative GPA of 3.0 (higher is better), intends to go on to graduate school in Psychology, Neurobiology, Medicine, or a related discipline (e.g., for a Master's degree, a Ph.D., or an M.D.), and is willing to commit to at least one year of research for ~8-12 hours each week when school is in session (exceptions can be made for exam weeks).
 It is beneficial to have taken a course with Dr. Brewer.
 Previous research experience is potentially useful, but we will work with you to train you on the procedures and background material specific to our lab.
 Concurrent research in another laboratory is typically not feasible if you are also taking a full set of classes each term.
-Typically, students are not paid, receive research course credit, and if they work for at a minimum of three terms (one academic year), receive a letter of recommendation that is critical for acceptance into graduate programs.
+Typically, students are not paid, receive research course credit in Psych 199.
+Volunteering in lab (i.e., not registering for units) is also an option.

 If you are interested in applying to be an undergraduate research assistant, please download this application and follow the instructions.